thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 ##### Entities limit

-The system administrator uses the entities limit template to notify tenants that they will reach the limit on the number of entities (devices or assets).
+The system administrator uses the entities limit template to notify tenants that they will reach the limit on the number of entities (devices, assets, etc.).
-Available template parameters contain all parameters available for the [General](#general-template) template, plus:
+Available template parameters contain all parameters available for the [General](#general) template, plus:

   * *entityType* - one of: 'Device', 'Asset', 'User', etc.;
   * *currentCount* - the current count of entities;
   * *limit* - the limit on number of entities;
-  * *percents* - the percent from the notification rule configuration.
+  * *percents* - the percent from the notification rule configuration;
   * *tenantId* - id of the tenant;
-  * *tenantName* - name of the tenant;
+  * *tenantName* - name of the tenant.

 ##### API usage limit

 The system administrator uses the API usage limit template to notify tenants when the current number of used units has reached the limit.
-Available template parameters contain all parameters available for the [General](#general-template) template, plus:
+Available template parameters contain all parameters available for the [General](#general) template, plus:

   * *feature* - API feature for which the limit is applied; one of: 'Device API', 'Telemetry persistence', 'Rule Engine execution', 'JavaScript functions execution', 'Email messages', 'SMS messages', 'Alarms';
   * *status* - one of: 'enabled', 'warning', 'disabled';
   * *unitLabel* - name of the limited unit; one of: 'message', 'data point', 'Rule Engine execution', 'JavaScript execution', 'email message', 'SMS message', 'alarm';
   * *limit* - the limit on used feature units;
-  * *currentValue* - current number of used units.
+  * *currentValue* - current number of used units;
   * *tenantId* - id of the tenant;
-  * *tenantName* - name of the tenant;
+  * *tenantName* - name of the tenant.

 ##### New platform version

 The system administrator uses the new platform version template to notify tenants of the release of a new version of the Thingsboard platform.
-Available template parameters contain all parameters available for the [General](#general-template) template, plus:
+Available template parameters contain all parameters available for the [General](#general) template, plus:

   * *latestVersion* - the latest platform version available;
   * *latestVersionReleaseNotesUrl* - release notes link for latest version;
   * *upgradeInstructionsUrl* - upgrade instructions link for latest version;
-  * *currentVersion* - the current platform version
+  * *currentVersion* - the current platform version;
-  * *currentVersionReleaseNotesUrl* - release notes link for current version;
+  * *currentVersionReleaseNotesUrl* - release notes link for current version.

 ### Rules